AnthonyNystrom/NuGenBioPython/README.md

 ## Overview

-NuGenBioPython is a powerful web application that makes BioPython's extensive bioinformatics toolkit accessible through an intuitive web interface.
+NuGenBioPython is a web application that makes BioPython's extensive bioinformatics toolkit accessible through an intuitive web interface.
 Whether you're analyzing DNA sequences, working with protein structures, or exploring phylogenetic trees, this tool provides a seamless experience for researchers and students alike.

 ## 📋 Table of Contents
 - [Features](#features)